 Operating as a lodge for over one hundred years, Bass Creek Resort is located on one of the finest shores of Lake Manitou where guests are able to enjoy excellent swimming, fishing and boating opportunities.
 Our fully-serviced cabins are available for weekly rental during the summer months.
 Boat moorage and boat launch.Kayak, canoe, boat and motor rentals.

 Off the Bidwell Road, on Lake Manitou’s eastern shore.
 Centrally located just a few miles from the village of Manitowaning and its championship 18-hole golf course.
 Safe beach.
-Boat, kayak and canoe rentals.
+Boat, kayak and canoe rentals for registered guests.